algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 print(compileTeal(program, Mode.Application))
 ```

-The above TEAL will be true if there are two transactions submitted at once using an Atomic transfer.
+The above TEAL will be true if there are two transactions submitted at once using an atomic transfer.
 To access the properties of a specific transaction in the atomic group use the `gtxn` opcode.

 ```text tab="TEAL"
 gtxn 1 TypeEnum